RunDevelopment/RunDevelopment.github.io/posts/tdb-gma/tbd-general-ma.md

 **Notes:**

 1. Because of Theorem 3, a solution range can be defined by its minimum and maximum $a$ values.
+In other words, $A$ is an interval.
 2. The definitions for _minimal_ and _derived_ naturally extend to solution ranges, as a solution range can only contain one kind of solution.

 ### The geometric interpretation of solutions